marcelo-es/swift-birdhouse/ROADMAP.md

 ## Swift Package Registry OpenAPI

-- Problem should have optional fields
+- [ ] Fix problems to be optional
+- [ ] Fix runtime not ignoring quotations on multiform boundaries